| holler here...

 -Mary Schmich

-Man was given an imagination to compensate for what he isn't; a sense of humour to console him for what he is.
+Man was given an imagination to compensate for what he isn't;

 - Francis Bacon